ryanbourneuk/SimpleSlider/README.md

     * An 'unselected' sprite (a greyed out rectangle), with the 1x dimensions of 200 x 8.
     * A 'selected' sprite (a green rectangle), with the same dimensions as the unselected sprite (200 x 8).
     * A 'handle' sprite (a grey / silver) circle, with the 1x dimensions of 40 x 40.
 3. Add the sprites to your project.
 If you're not using a spritesheet, change mentions of `createWithSpriteFrameName` to instead be `create`.
-Also change the image filenames to match the sprites you have just added, as the ones used may not match.
-4. Change the mention of "font.ttf" to match the font you wish to use for your slider.
 4. Where you want to integrate the slider, simply create it with:
     ```cpp
-    auto slider = SimpleSlider::create(defaultValue, format, zeroPercentDefault, fiftyPercentDefault, maxPercentDefault, activatedCallback, changingCallback, changedCallback);
+    auto slider = SimpleSlider::create(defaultValue, unselectedSpriteName, selectedSpriteName, handleSpriteName, fontName, format, zeroPercentDefault, fiftyPercentDefault, maxPercentDefault, activatedCallback, changingCallback, changedCallback);
     ```
     Where:
     * *'defaultValue'* is the starting value (in integer percent form), i.e.: 50.
+    * *'unselectedSpriteName'* is the filename for the sprite that respresents the unselected slider bar.
+    * *'selectedSpriteName'* is the filename for the sprite that represents the selected slider bar.
+    * *'handleSpriteName'* is the filename for the sprite that represents the slider's 'handle'.
+    * *'fontName' is the filename for the font used for the slider's value label.
     * *'format'* is the slider label format, either decimal or percentage: `LabelFormatDecimal` or `LabelFormatPercentage`.
     * *'zeroPercentDefault'* is the label that shows when the slider is at 0%, i.e.: "Off".
     * *'fiftyPercentDefault'* is the label that shows when the slider is at 50%, i.e.: "Default".